seyram1/new/README.md

 # New Repository
-hello world, i am Seyram Kisseh
+hello world, i am the man Seyram Kisseh

+There he is people